Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/224_basic_calculator.md

                 } else if (c == ')'){
                     result += sign * cur_number;
                     cur_number = 0;
-                    result *= values.back();    //values.back() is the sign before the parenthesis values.pop_back();
+                    sign = 1; // Not neccessary, since we know there must be a sign after ) result *= values.back();    //values.back() is the sign before the parenthesis values.pop_back();
                     result += values.back();   //values.back() now is the result calculated before the parenthesis